 Get renter’s insurance!

 Although the landlord may have property insurance, it almost certainly doesn’t cover your stuff in the event of a break-in, fire, flood or other disaster.

 And while it will vary based on your creditworthiness and locale, renters insurance generally costs $20 or less a month — basically, the cost of one night of pizza and beer.

 You have your own home now, and you’ll probably start filling it with stuff you care about.
 Keep those things safe so they’ll survive through many more lease signings to come.

-Jamie Cattanach is a staff writer at The Penny Hoarder.
-Her writing has also been featured in the Ms. Magazine blog, The Write Life, Word Riot, Nashville Review and elsewhere.
+Jamie Cattanach’s writing has also been featured in the Ms. Magazine blog, The Write Life, Word Riot, Nashville Review and elsewhere.
 Find @JamieCattanach on Twitter to wave hello.